 Serving the 3rd economic pole of South-West France, Pau Pyrénées Airport is an access gate on a territory that includes Béarn, the Basque Country, southern Landes, Gers and Bigorre.

-Along with Bordeaux and Toulouse, Pau Airport is one of three airports in southwestern France that is equipped with an all-weather landing system.
+With Bordeaux and Toulouse, Pau Pyrénées Airport is one of the three airports in South-West France equipped with an all-weather landing system (ATT).

 The airport is located in the heart of an activity zone that combines civil (industrial and service) and military activities, some 500 companies and 4,000 jobs in the aeronautical sector (Exameca, MAP, SEDEMECA), logistics (SDV Logistics, Dachser France, Partnair, Henry Johnson Co Ltd), Electronics (Aquitaine Electronics) and Services.

 The runway receives military traffic due to the presence on site of the Airborne Troops School.
 A Combat Helicopter Regiment (the 5th RHC) and a Special Forces Helicopter Regiment (4th RHFS) are also locally based.
 This activity is reflected in the presence of around a hundred Gazelle, Puma, Cougar and Tigre military helicopters and a maintenance center.

 Pau Pyrénées Airport welcomed 612 580 passengers in 2018.
 It is frequented mainly by a business clientele, particularly related to large companies in the region (Total, Safran, Euralis, Lindt, TIGF, Toray, Abengoa...) which are among the European leaders in their fields (geosciences, aeronautics, agribusiness, chemistry and materials).
 Business travel accounts for about two-thirds of its traffic.
 It also welcomes a tourist clientele that represents a significant potential for development.